brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Clear Reports"
       icon : "fas fa-file-alt"
       content : "Following our assessments.
-We provide clear detailed reports of all our findings, including any recommendations, physical or traing improvements for you."
+We provide clear detailed reports of all our findings, including any recommendations, physical or training improvements for you."

     # feature item loop
     - name : "Consultation"